alfeups/alfeups/README.md

 # Hi there, this is Alfeu Pereira.:grin:
   I am cutting my teeth as a coder.
-Feeling fascinated how IT can bring about a huge impact on people's life, so I decided be part of this too.
+Feeling fascinated how IT can bring about a huge impact on people's life.

 :black_circle: I am currently graduating in Information Systems. :computer: